-(\) CNRS & UPMC Université Paris 06, UMR 7190, Institut Jean Le Rond d'Alembert, Boîte 162, F-75005 Paris, France

-(o) National Institute of Water and Atmospheric Research, PO Box 14-901 Kilbirnie, Wellington, New Zealand
+- (\)CNRS & UPMC Université Paris 06, UMR 7190, Institut Jean Le Rond d'Alembert, Boîte 162, F-75005 Paris, France - (o) National Institute of Water and Atmospheric Research, PO Box 14-901 Kilbirnie, Wellington, New Zealand

-(Received (Received 18 February 2011; revised 24 May 2011; accepted 3 August 2011) 22 Mai 2011 - 07 August 2011)
+(Received 22 Mai 2011 - 07 August 2011)

-There is a large amount of experimental and numerical work dealing with dry granular flows (such as sand, glass beads etc.) that supports the so called $\mu(I)$ - rheology.
-The reliability of the $\mu(I)$ -rheology in the case of complex transient flows is not fully ascertained, however.
+There is a large amount of experimental and numerical work dealing with dry granular flows (such as sand, glass beads etc.) supporting the so called $\mu(I)$ -rheology.
+The reliability of the $\mu(I)$ -rheology in the case of complex transient flows is not fully ascertained however.
 In this perspective, the granular column collapse experiment provides an interesting benchmark.
-In this paper we implement the $\mu(I)$ -rheology in a Navier-Stokes solver (Gerris) and compare the resulting solutions with both analytical solutions and two-dimensional contact dynamics discrete simulations.
+In this article we implement the $\mu(I)$ -rheology in a Navier-Stokes solver (Gerris) and compare the resulting solutions with both analytical solutions and 2D Contact Dynamics discrete simulations.
 In a first series of simulations, we check the numerical model in the case of a steady infinite bi-dimensional granular layer avalanching on an inclined plane.
 A second layer of Newtonian fluid is then added over the granular layer in order to recover a close approximation of a free-surface condition.
 Comparisons with analytical and semi-analytical solutions provide a conclusive validation of the numerical implementation of the $\mu(I)$ -rheology.
-In a second part, we simulate the unsteady two-dimensional collapse of granular columns over a wide range of aspect ratios.
-Systematic comparisons with discrete two-dimensional contact dynamics simulations show good agreement between the two methods for the inner deformations and the time evolution of the shape during most of the flow, while a systematic underestimation of the final run-out is observed.
+In a second part, we simulate the unsteady bi-dimensional collapse of granular columns over a wide range of aspect ratios.
+Systematic comparisons with discrete 2D Contact Dynamics simulations show good agreement between the two methods for the inner deformations and the time evolution of the shape during most of the flow, while a systematic under-estimation of the final run-out is observed.
 The experimental scalings of spreading of the column as a function of the aspect ratio available from the literature are also recovered.
 A discussion follows on the performances of other rheologies, and on the sensitivity of the simulations to the parameters of the $\mu(I)$ -rheology.